barrence01/new-decky-filebrowser-plugin/README.md

 * This is a fork of decky-filebrowser-plugin from https://github.com/heydemoura *

+* To manually install in decky loader the folder must be placed on home/homebrew/plugins

 # New Decky File Browser Plugin

 Access your Steam Deck files remotely from any browser.